mrvon/vimrc/README.md

 # Happy Hacking Vim #
-This is Mrvon 's Vim setting (Please read _vimrc file comment directly)
+This is *mrvon* 's Vim setting

+Are you looking for a introduction about it, Please read *[vimrc](https://github.com/mrvon/Vimrc/blob/master/_vimrc)* file comment directly.

 ----------